Search over 15 Italian Greyhound dogs across Australia

 Bathe your Italian Greyhound puppy when they’ve rolled in something smelly.
 Apart from that, baths every couple of months suffice, as they tend to be clean dogs.

-Check their ears weekly for discharge, redness, or bad odor, which can indicate an infection.
+Check their ears weekly for discharge, redness, or bad odour, which can indicate an infection.

 Brush your dog’s teeth with a vet-approved toothpaste around 3 to 4 times a week to prevent plaque and tartar buildup.